jboss-developer/jboss-eap-quickstarts/jts/README.md

         For Linux: EAP7_HOME_1/bin/jboss-cli.sh --connect --file=remove-jts-transactions.cli
         For Windows: EAP7_HOME_1\bin\jboss-cli.bat --connect --file=remove-jts-transactions.cli
-This script removes the JTS configuration from the `jacorb` and `transactions` subsystems in the server configuration.
+This script removes the JTS configuration from the `iiop-openjdk` and `transactions` subsystems in the server configuration.
 You should see the following result when you run the script:

         The batch executed successfully.
         {"outcome" => "success"}